(410) 228-5445 Appointment

 • Substantially reduced jaw tension.

-How does Botox for TMJ work?
+How Does Botox for TMJ Work?

 The temporomandibular joint is located on both sides of the head where the skull adjoins the jawbone.
 This joint is constantly being used for a variety of daily activities, such as chewing, biting, speaking, and swallowing.
 The most prominent causes of TMJ are jaw displacement and stress-related involuntary jaw movements.

 Botox expediently alleviates temporomandibular tension by relaxing the jaw muscles, thus preventing unconscious jaw movement and ending grinding-related headaches.
-One of the major advantages of Botox for TMJ is that normal functions such as speaking, swallowing, and biting are left unaffected.
+One of the major advantages of Botox for TMJ treatment is that normal functions such as speaking, swallowing, and biting are left unaffected.
 The only major change is the reduction in pain and discomfort.
 In addition, controlling TMJ can also prevent serious dental problems from occurring later.
 TMJ, if left untreated, can contribute to tooth decay, gum disease, and the loosening of teeth.

 Prior to administering Botox injections, the dentist needs to check the patient’s suitability for treatment.
 When used in conjunction with certain medications and substances, Botox may not produce the desired results.
 It is exceptionally important therefore, to be honest about prior medical history.
 Botox is not recommended for pregnant or lactating women.
 The Botox for TMJ injections take 10-20 minutes to administer, depending on the amount required.

 Because it is non-surgical, the Botox procedure will be performed at the dental office.
 Driving ability will not be impaired by the treatment, so there is no need for a designated driver.
 The injections are no more painful than a bug bite or pinprick, but nitrous oxide (laughing gas) can be used to reduce anxiety if necessary.
 Normal activity can be resumed immediately after the Botox for TMJ treatment, but strenuous activity should be avoided for 24 hours after treatment.
 It will take several days (up to 2 weeks) to feel the full benefits of the treatment, but Botox will continue to work for up to 3 months.
-If you have any questions or concerns about Botox for TMJ Cambridge patients should contact our office.
+If you have any questions or concerns about Botox for TMJ in Cambridge, patients should contact our dental office.